BuiltByMom/ajna-sdk/README.md

-# ajna-finance/sdk-api
+# Ajna SDK

-A typescript SDK that can be used to create Dapps and keepers in Ajna ecosystem.
+A typescript SDK that can be used to create Dapps and keepers in the Ajna ecosystem.

 ## Setup